Deploy from Fabric Studio

 • In the top menu bar, click Fabric and then 'Deploy All Updated Logical Units'.

-• In the bottom status bar, hover with the mouse over 'Deployment Status', to display a tooltip that implies which LUs are not deployed.
-Clicking on 'Deployment Status' will trigger the deployment on these LUs.
+• In the bottom status bar, hover your mouse over 'Deployment Status' to display a tooltip indicating which LUs are not deployed.
+Clicking on 'Deployment Status' will trigger the deployment of these LUs.

 • Open the command pallet (you can use the CTRL+SHIST+P shortcut), look for 'Deploy All Updated Logical Units' and click on it.

-Note: The 'Deploy All' action activates a Soft Deploy, unless this is the first time an LU is being deployed.
-This definition can be changed in the Preferences page, which is accessible via the bottom-left gear icon.
+Note: The 'Deploy All' action activates a Soft Deploy unless this is the first time an LU is deployed.
+This definition can be changed on the Preferences page, accessible via the bottom-left gear icon.

 To deploy a specific LU, right-click on its name in the Project Tree.
 In the context menu, you can choose either Soft Deploy or Deploy.
-For more information about deploy options read here.
+Read here for more information about deploy options.

 Previous